drDOOM69GAMING/LinuxBIO2.py/README.md

 1. Click **A/D (Auto Download)**
 2. The tool will:
-   - Download the RE2 ISO from Archive.org
+   - Download the RE2 ISO
    - Download Bio2_mod.zip from GitHub
    - Extract the ISO to your Desktop
    - Apply the mod